-Tabi also is part of Dream for Trees, an organisation set up during lockdown in 2020 with the sole aim of planting mini forests in urban areas, helping improve air quality, provide habitats for wildlife and help improve our city environments.
+Tabi also spends time volunteering with a charity she cofounded.
+Dream for Trees is an organisation that was set up during lockdown in 2020 with the sole aim of planting mini forests in urban areas, helping improve air quality, provide habitats for wildlife and help improve our city environments.

 Since 2017 Tabi has worked as a garden designer in London, Surrey and Northamptonshire.
 During this time she also boosted her experience working alongside some brilliant designers on design, build and maintenance jobs, indulging her passion for plants whilst learning about the practical skills required to deliver a successful garden.

 Prior to this, Tabi was a successful journalist and editor, writing for some of the UK’s most respected newspapers and magazines.
 Mainly covering fashion, culture and travel, she has also worked as a consultant and copywriter.

 This long Chiswick garden was commissioned in February 2021 by a growing family who’d recently completed extensive renovations on their new house.
 They wanted something easy to manage but full of life, colour and texture, so we reimagined the space with three different areas to relax in.

 We still wanted to retain plenty of lawn space for the children, but introduced a self-binding gravel dining space, a new raised chill out area on the bunker (with bespoke planters to match the new furniture and make it child-proof) and a large bespoke L-shaped rendered bench that sits up nearer the house and – due to the level changes – leaves you plenty to look at in the garden beyond.